alipay/tls13-sm-spec/src/draft-yang-tls-tls13-sm-suites-05.md

 nonce in the remainder of this document.
 A simple test vector of AEAD_SM4_GCM and AEAD_SM4_CCM is given in Appendix A of this document.

 The nonce is generated by the party performing the authenticated encryption operation.
 Within the scope of any authenticated-encryption key, the nonce value MUST be unique.
 That is, the set of nonce values used with any given key MUST NOT contain any duplicates.
 Using the same nonce for two different messages encrypted with the same key destroys the security properties of GCM mode.
-To generate the nonce, implementations of this document MUST conform to TLSv1.3 (See {{RFC8446}}, Section 5.3).
+To generate the nonce, implementations of this document MUST conform to TLSv1.3 (see {{RFC8446}}, Section 5.3).

 The input and output lengths are as follows: